KioskForge generates Raspberry Pi 4B and 5 kiosks running Ubuntu Server 24.04.x.

 KioskForge folder.
 The documentation can also be found as

-Markdown in docs.
+Markdown in the docs folder.

 KioskForge was made for a Danish museum that has a constant need for deploying kiosks.